Information for Ukrainian refugees

 Returning to Ukraine

-Ukrainian refugees who want to return to Ukraine from the Netherlands can get assistance with doing so from the national government's Repatriation and Departure Service (Dienst Terugkeer en Vertrek, DT&V).
-Read more at www.refugeehelp.nl/returntoukraine.
+Ukrainian refugees who want to return to Ukraine from the Netherlands can get assistance with doing so from the national government's Repatriation and Departure Service [Dienst Terugkeer en Vertrek (DT&V)].
+Read more at refugeehelp.nl/back-to-ukraine.

 Refugees from Ukraine who have a passport from a 3rd country are often unable to return to Ukraine because the Ukrainian embassy is currently not renewing any expired, temporary residency permits.